James Tedesco: 2021

 In round 1 of the 2021 NRL season, Tedesco scored a hat-trick in the Sydney Roosters 46–4 victory over Manly-Warringah at the Sydney Cricket Ground.

 The following week, he scored two tries and kicked two goals against his former club, the Wests Tigers, in a 40–6 victory and captained the Roosters for the first time.

 On 30 May, he was selected for game one of the 2021 State of Origin series.

 In round 19, the Sydney Roosters defeated the Newcastle Knights 28–8 as Tedesco came up against the Maroons' Game III no. 1, Kalyn Ponga.
 He and his team fought back from being eight points down.
 Tedesco ran for 224 metres and had four try assists, four line-break assists and seven tackle breaks to lead his team to their 12th win of the season.

 In round 22, he scored two tries for the Sydney Roosters in a 21–20 victory over Brisbane.

 The following week, Tedesco put in a man of the match performance, scoring a try and providing four try assists in the club's 40–22 victory over St. George Illawarra.

 On 27 September 2021, Tedesco won the Dally M Captain of the Year.
 Tedesco played a total of 22 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42–6.

 2022

 In round 9 of the 2022 NRL season, Tedesco scored a hat-trick in the club's 44–16 victory over the Gold Coast.

 On 29 May, Tedesco was selected by New South Wales to play in game one of the 2022 State of Origin series.

 Tedesco played in all three games for New South Wales as they lost the series 2–1.
-In round 18, Tedesco scored two tries in a 54–26 victory over St. George Illawarra.

 Tedesco played a total of 24 games for the Sydney Roosters in 2022 scoring 13 tries.
 At the end of the season, Tedesco was announced as the Rugby League Players Association Players' Champion for a third time (he had previously won the player-voted award in 2017 and 2019).

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.